Meet Our Board

-Bob Gilbertson, Vice President, a Minneapolis attorney, joined the board in 2012.
+Bob is a Minneapolis attorney who joined the board in 2012.
 He and his wife, Cynthia, are happy to be involved with LBSA, which they consider a respected and admired part of the community.
 Bob is especially interested in public policy.

-Kent Holden, Treasurer, is a lifelong resident of Northfield and is President of Holden Farms.
-He has been associated with LBSA for over 40 years.
-During this time he developed a friendship with one of the the people we support and now serves as his legal guardian.
+Kent is a lifelong resident of Northfield and is president of Holden Farms.
+He has been associated with LBSA for 40+ years.
+During this time, he developed a friendship with one of the the people we support and now serves as his legal guardian.
 Kent believes he benefits more than he gives by being connected here.
 He and his wife, Heloisa, have supported LBSA in countless ways over the years.

-Cheryl Buck, Director of Sponsor Relations for PRMIA, joined the board in 2004.
-She recently completed a four-year term as president of the board.
+Cheryl is the director of sponsor relations for PRMIA.
+She joined the board in 2004 and recently completed a four-year term as president of the board.
 Cheryl and her husband, Dave, have two children.
 Cheryl volunteers throughout the Northfield community.

-Steve Underdahl is President and CEO of Northfield Hospital & Clinics.
+Steve is president and CEO of Northfield Hospital & Clinics.
 He joined the board in 2014, shortly after he and his wife, Lori, moved to the Northfield community.
 Steve has a family member with developmental disabilities, which drives his passion for advocacy.
-He is a vital community partner in the LBSA Reverse Job Fair.

-Matt Christensen joined the board in 2016.
+Matt joined the board in 2016.
 Currently he is a Commercial Risk Advisor at WA Insurance Group/Winona Agency.
 His wife and two daughters live in Rochester where he is also a basketball coach at Rochester Community and Technical College.
 He believes some of the kindest souls are some of the most vulnerable.